GetdoneTech/kubernetes-external-secrets/README.md

  `helm template -f charts/kubernetes-external-secrets/values.yaml --output-dir ./output_dir ./charts/kubernetes-external-secrets/`
  3. `cd ./output_dir/kubernetes-external-secrets/templates && kubectl apply -f deployment.yaml -f rbac.yaml -f service.yaml -f serviceaccount.yaml`
  4. You will see release-name-kubernetes-external-secrets-xxx as a pod in the list now.
+ 5. kubect logs release-name-kubernetes-external-secrets-xxx to verify if there are no logged errors.